solita/solita.github.com/_posts/2024-01-29-the-things-i-like-about-cljs-and-re-frame.md

 ---
 layout: post
 title: The things I like about ClojureScript and Re-Frame
-author: mikko.ronkkomaki
+author: mikkoronkkomaki
 excerpt: >
-   A short list of things that make me personally glad about working with ClojureScript and Re-Frame in the front end
+   A short list of things that make me glad about working with ClojureScript and Re-Frame in the front end
 tags:
  - Front End
  - Clojure